 Stimulates blood flow strengthening the heart, arteries, capillaries, and the nerves.
 Tonifies the circulatory and digestive systems, helps to improve circulation to the periphery parts.
 Try putting a bit of cayenne in your socks if you're heading out to play in the snow!
 Topically, it acts as an anti-inflammatory, & pain reliever.
 (4)

 Turmeric is all the rage these days, and with great reason.
-It's not only good at warming you up from the inside out, it also has incredible anti-inflammatory properties in both acute and chronic conditions, it's high in antioxidants, has liver protecting properties, and has been shown to have cancer fighting properties.
-Whip up some golden milk, or a curry dish, and make sure you include some black pepper, & a health dose of fats, such as coconut oil to increase the absorption up to 2,000 times!
-(2), (4)
+It's not only good at warming you up from the inside out, it also has incredible anti-inflammatory properties in both acute and chronic conditions, it's high in antioxidants, has liver protecting properties and has been shown to have cancer fighting properties.
+Whip up some golden milk, or a curry dish, and make sure you include some black pepper and a healthy dose of fats, such as coconut oil to increase the absorption up to 2,000 times!
+(2) (4)

-Contains eugenol, which has been shown to prevent toxicity from environmental pollutants, prevent digestive tract disorders, & aid in joint inflammation.
+Contain eugenol, which has been shown to prevent toxicity from environmental pollutants, prevent digestive tract disorders and aid in joint inflammation.
 It also has antibacterial properties, and can be a nice anesthetic for tooth and mouth pain.
 (5) The aromatic properties signify benefit to the digestive system.

 Can be used as a carminative to relieve gas and flatulence, also tones the bowel, and provides relief from diarrhea.
 Contains myristicin, which has shown to help protect the liver, also eases inflammation in diseases such as rheumatoid arthritis.
 Nutmeg also has also been shown to exhibit antibacterial properties.
 (5)